xisly/lru-cache/README.md

 # LRU-cache

-The following package implements an LRU cache with ttl as an http service
+The module implements an LRU cache with ttl as an http service

 to run:
 ```bash